-Rowan County began providing Emergency Medical Service (EMS) on this date when C&M Ambulance Service, a private provider, did not renew it's franchise.
+Rowan County began providing Emergency Medical Service (EMS) on July 2, 1984. when C&M Ambulance Service, a private provider, did not renew its franchise.
 The first EMS manager was Al Upton who resigned after three months on the job.
 The second manager was Joe Sulkowski, who operated the service with three staffed ambulances.
 Two ambulances were stationed in a remodeled gas station at 302 N. Main Street, Salisbury.

 The third ambulance was stationed in a back room at Linn Honeycutt Funeral Home in Landis until a permanent location could be found.
 This arrangement was courtesy of Rufus Honeycutt who provided the space at no cost to the county.
 The twenty-one Emergency Medical Technicians (EMT) were only able to provide emergency care at the basic EMT level.
 Five thousand calls were answered during the first year of operation.

 The EMS crew moved from the Linn Honeycutt Funeral Home to the Town of Landis which provided space to the county beside it's fire department for use as an EMS station.
 It is still in operation at that location.
 Wayne Ashworth was hired as the Rowan County Emergency Services Director, the EMS service was placed within his department.
 The EMS Service continued to operated with three staffed ambulances.
 Due to the Rowan County Rescue Squad being constantly used to handle calls due to all the county units being committed, two additional EMTs were hired to staff a day time convalescent ambulance.
 This unit transported patients to doctor's office appointments and other routine calls.
 This helped the county's other units to better remain available for emergency calls.

 Joe Sulkowski resigned as manager and was replaced by Terry Barber.
 The EMTs started to practice at the EMT-Intermediate level this year.
 This allowed intravenous fluids and advanced airway management equipment to be used.